 One morning in the first week of May, Mr. Thurgood Q. Fentermock put on his best suit, calmly walked out of his house, sauntered down to the end of the street, turned left at the corner, and was never seen again.
 "The Sudden Disappearance of Thurgood Q. Fentermock"

-I was growing up in the Bay Area in those days, living out my teen years in the stale confines of a quiet suburb that was about an hour away from San Francisco, and I can well remember going into the city to get my first look at the happenings in Haight-Ashbury.
+I was growing up in the Bay Area in those days, living out my teen years in the stale confines of a quiet suburb that was an hour away from San Francisco, and I can remember, with a fond clarity that has never dimmed, going across the Bay Bridge to get my first look at the happenings in Haight-Ashbury.
 "Summer of Love"

 When the poet, novelist, songwriter, and singer from Montreal, Canada, appeared in Portland on December 8, 2010, he occupied the center of the stage in a manner that was austere and dignified, displaying a quiet stateliness that well befitted his longtime standing as both a musical philosopher and a worldly-wise gentleman.
 "Leonard Cohen: A Philosopher and a Gentleman"